 To be considered for federal student aid, students must complete the FAFSA.
 The 7 Easy Steps to the FAFSA provides an online tutorial to completing the FAFSA.
 The SDSU Financial Aid office is available to answer your FAFSA questions.

-The Community College for Sioux Falls offers a variety of academic scholarships available to SDSU students in Sioux Falls.
+BHSU-Rapid City offers a variety of academic scholarships.
 Awards are based on academic achievement, participation in activities and leadership.
-For more information, visit CCSF Scholarships.
+For more information, please click here.

 Questions regarding your financial aid?
 Contact the Financial Aid office.

 Step 3: Prepare for Registration

 Placement in English and reading courses is based on ACT, SAT or Smarter Balance test scores earned in the past five years.
 Entering students who have scores older than five years, or who have not taken the ACT, SAT or Smarter Balance tests are placed in classes by use of the College Board ACCUPLACER.
 If you have a valid score within the last 5 years a placement exam is not required.